script-fu/artbox/content/hub/docs/folder/Installation.md

 ## Desktop Launcher (System Specific)

-Alternatively you can launch Artbox using a desktop launcher, save the following as a file to your desktop, and then right click it, properties, permissions, "Allow executing file as program".
+Alternatively you can launch Artbox using a desktop launcher, save the following as a file to your desktop, and then right click it, properties, permissions, `Allow executing file as program`.

 ```shell
 [Desktop Entry]